 Black Label (40 percent ABV, 80 proof) is a great introduction to the taste of Scotch because it offers a nice balance of sweet and peat.
 It is an elegant (almost scrumptious) Scotch at a great price and a reliable whisky that can easily become a regular in any bar.
 It can work just as well in a scotch and soda as it does in a Rob Roy, though it's also enjoyable on its own.

 Johnnie Walker Double Black

-What started as a limited edition expression in 2011 became a permanent fixture in Johnnie Walker's portfolio and a reason for Scotch lovers to celebrate.
+Full-bodied and complex, Johnnie Walker Double Black remains attainable.
+What started as a limited-edition expression in 2011 became a permanent fixture in Johnnie Walker's portfolio.
+That's a reason for scotch lovers to celebrate.

-Similar to Black Label, but with a richer, more intense flavor, this is a masterpiece of blended Scotch.
+Similar to Black Label, but with a richer, more intense flavor, this is a masterpiece of blended scotch.
 If you enjoyed the introduction of smoke in Black Label, Double Black is going to be the perfect next step in refining your Scotch palate.

 It is, again, a great whisky to mix into simple cocktails.
 If you're drinking it straight, do yourself a favor and add a little distilled water to really open up its flavor profile.